 The last time I hiked to Icehouse Saddle was 10 years ago.
 Jen knew this hike would be a meaningful one for me.
 It was a test to see how far I’ve come with my progress.
 I was glad our adventure buddies wanted to come along and be part of it.

 I was out to conquer Cucamonga Peak (8,858′) that day.
-This hike is rated very difficult due to its lengthy 12 miles and an elevation gain of 4,061′ but the real challenge for me was a mental one.
+This hike is rated ‘very difficult’ due to its length and an elevation gain of 4,061′ but the real challenge for me was a mental one.
 Can I reach Icehouse Saddle without an anxiety attack?
 The steady climb on Icehouse Canyon Trail wasn’t a breeze either.
 Based on GPS, I knew we were getting close to the saddle.
 I kept thinking the narrow, steep drop-off had to be just around the corner at each turn.
 But it turned out negative each time.
 Without a hiccup, we arrived at Icehouse Saddle after 3.5 miles.
 The feeling of accomplishment was overwhelming.
 We cheered and celebrated my progress.

 So where was it??
 I took this photo on our way down.
 We think it had to be around here.
 My memory recalls this trail a lot narrower.
 It’s possible the trail got wider over time.
 It was 10 years ago after all…or was it like this then and I was that bad?!

 From the saddle, find this sign and take Cucamonga Peak Trail toward the peak.